zeppe-lin/jukebox/README.md

 OVERVIEW
 ========

-This directory contains *jukebox*, a music player for large collections of audio files.
+This repository contains *jukebox*, a music player for large collections of audio files.

 This *jukebox* distribution is a fork of squentin's *gmusicbrowser* as